mikiera/Life/README.md

 takes turn and decision automatically.

 Playing by yourself, but want a companion?
-Choose one of two players and make one of them the AI!
+Make some of the players an AI!

 ###Playing the game:
 Play the game by typing in commands based